Champaign DUI Defense Lawyers

 Our DUI Practice Areas

 Whether you were arrested for underage drunk driving, aggravated DUI, or driving with drugs in your system, your situation can be nerve-wracking and hard to handle.
 Our Champaign DUI lawyers know how tough it is to face these charges alone.
-That is why we are able to help clients with the following:
+That is why we can help clients with the following:

 Drunk Driving

-When you are pulled over by a law enforcement officer for suspected drunk driving, there are two cases in which you will be charged with DUI.
+When a law enforcement officer pulls you over for suspected drunk driving, there are two cases in which you will be charged with DUI.
 If the officer determines that your BAC is above 0.05% and that you are physically incapable of safely operating the vehicle, then you will be charged with DUI.
 If your BAC is above the legal limit of 0.08%, then no matter how impaired you may behave, you will still be charged with DUI.

 Defending a DUI charge is not easy.
 You will need strong and skilled legal support to protect you in court.
 Call the Champaign-Urbana drunk driving lawyers of Bruno Law Offices to learn more about how we can help you.